JerBouma/FinanceToolkit/README.md

 <details>
   <summary>Efficiency Ratios ⚙️</summary>

+The efficiency ratios are used to assess how well a company utilizes its assets and liabilities to generate revenue.
+They provide insight into the company’s operational efficiency and its ability to manage its assets and liabilities.

 > **Asset Turnover Ratio**

 The asset turnover ratio is calculated by dividing the company’s net sales (revenue) by its average total assets.
 It measures how well a company utilizes its assets to generate revenue.
 A higher asset turnover ratio indicates that the company is generating more revenue per unit of assets, which is generally seen as a positive sign of operational efficiency.